morinted/plover_layout_display/README.md

-# Fancy Paper Tape
+# Plover Layout Display

-Make your Plover paper tape look mighty fancy with mad fading techniques.
-Probably not battle-tested and ready for the real world.
+Display the last stroke in a visual format for English stenography.

 # License